Links: Division Descriptions, Activities, Scholarships, and Grants

 Cats: After getting to know each other, we will be decorating cages, (cats are home on Friday, bring your cat on Sat only).
 Following this you will learn how to prepare your cat for show, then practice fitting & showing.
 Other activities may be a poster making contest, cat safety, and first aid.
 Cat exhibitors must present proof of vaccinations from a licensed veterinarian for: Panleukopenia, feline rhinotracheitis, calici viruses, a combination shot, and feline leukemia.
 You must bring your own cat to be in this division.

 Chess: You will enhance, strengthen, and learn about the Game of Kings.
 All skill levels are welcome, from beginners just getting started, to advanced.
 Learn exciting new chess strategies and test your skills with a mini chess tournament.
 FUN!

 Dairy: For novice to advanced dairy show-person, the division has classes on clipping, showing and judging.
 There will also be other fun and educational classes as well as Fit & Show and Type classes.
 No horns on dairy cattle.

-Goats: In the goat division, (pygmy, dairy, other) you will learn about proper care, grooming and hoof trimming.
+Goats: In the goat division, (pygmy, dairy, meat) you will learn about proper care, grooming and hoof trimming.
 There will also be a Fit & Show clinic and contest.
-All goats (wethers exempt) will be required to have scrapies ID (ear tag or tattoo or other permanent form or identification) with flock number.
+All goats will be required to have scrapies ID (ear tag or tattoo or other permanent form or identification) with flock number.
 For any questions regarding the federal program, please call the Wa.
 State Dept of Ag.
 (360)-902-1878.
 No Horned animals allowed.